 John McDowell (1977) 'On the Sense and Reference of a Proper Name' in Mind 86(342), pp. 159–185.

 Do names have sense (Sinn) as well as reference (Bedeutung)?
 (2016, Paper 117)

 To what extent do Frege’s reasons for ascribing sense and reference to proper names generalize to ascribing sense and reference to sentences?
 (2015, Paper 117)

 Bertrand Russell (1919) Introduction to Mathematical Philosophy, Ch.
 XVI, 'Descriptions'.
-Reprinted in B&K, Ludlow, Martinich, and Moore.
+Reprinted in Ludlow and M&S.

 Francois Recanati (1993) Direct Reference (Blackwell), Ch.
 15.

 Marga Reimer (1998) 'Quantification and Context' in Linguistics and Philosophy 21(1), pp. 95-115.

 Marga Reimer and Anne Bezuidenhout, eds.
 (2004) Descriptions and Beyond (OUP).